My favourite fonts of 2009

 ILT interview.

 Arnhem has quite the reputation for producing strong typefaces.
 Jos continues in that tradition.
 Many will know him for his hugely popular Museo and Museo Sans.
 Jos had the idea for Calluna whilst taking a break from his work on Museo, initially intending to draw a slab serif; a happy accident, and many months of hard work later came to fruition in Calluna, a delightful text typeface, that has already found its way into at least one book.
-Relatively light on the page, replete with numerous subtle details that make for a beautifully even colour.
+Relatively light on the page, replete with numerous subtle details that make for a beautifully even color.
 Nice tension in the italic, a broad character set, and everything else you need for setting extended texts.
 Moreover, those serifs really come into their own when the type is used at display sizes.

 Alright Sans